 Exploring your wishes for family and your parenting style can help put a successful adoption on the right track.
 Before choosing what kind of adoption you want, take a quick personal inventory.

 How many of the following characteristics describe you?

-- ·A belief in adoption and the ability to commit to a child - Patience and perseverance - ·A good sense of humour and talent for keeping life in perspective - ·A love of children and parenting - •The ability to accept without judgment and to love unconditionally - Awareness that healing doesn't always come quickly - •Willingness to teach an adopted child about his or her biological culture

-(This is a requirement for some international adoptions and highly advised by Aboriginal cultures)
+- A belief in adoption and the ability to commit to a child - Patience and perseverance - A good sense of humour and talent for keeping life in perspective - A love of children and parenting - The ability to accept without judgment and to love unconditionally - Awareness that healing doesn't always come quickly - Willingness to teach an adopted child about their race, culture and ethnicity (This is a requirement for some international adoptions and highly advised by Indigenous cultures) - Resourcefulness

-Resourcefulness